scupit/json-to-cmake-rewrite/README.md

 defined for the output, it inherits the same type as its containing group.
 Also, any files and include dirs given to the group will automatically be added to the output. *No need to define them for each output in that case*.

+## Final notes about outputs and output groups
+At least one output must be defined for the project.
+It does not matter if the output is in a group or an individual.
+One just needs to be defined.
+If outputs are only defined in groups, then the `output` tag is not needed.
+If outputs are only defined individually, then the `outputGroups` tag is not needed.

+Output names, output group names, and output names inside of output groups must have unique names.
+This ensures that when linking, it is clear what exactly is being linked.
+It also ensures that output names do not collide after compilation.
+Imported library names will not be the same as any output or group names for the same reason.

 ## Imported Libraries
 **Tag:** `"importedLibs": {imported library objects}` Libraries can be imported into the project as well.
 Imported libraries are libraries which are already built.
 They should